19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (2) No officer or employee employed by or on behalf of the Government or Her Majesty’s Government in the United Kingdom shall be personally liable for anything done or omitted to be done by him as an officer or employee of such Government in good faith.

-(3) Where a person referred to in subsection (4)(a) lacks capacity within the meaning of section 4 of the Mental Capacity Act —
+(3) In this Act, unless the context otherwise requires, where a person referred to in subsection (4)(a) lacks capacity within the meaning of section 4 of the Mental Capacity Act —

 (a) any thing which the person might have done, or which would have applied to him, under any provision referred to in subsection (4)(b), if he had such capacity, and any thing which would have applied to him in any event under any provision referred to in subsection (4)(b), may likewise be done by, or will likewise apply to, a deputy appointed or deemed to be appointed for the person by the High Court under the Mental Capacity Act with power in relation to the person for the purposes of this Act; and